readysettech/readyset/logictests/generated/psql/README.md

 # Psql generated logictests

-Since these tests take the longest in our nightly pipeline, they are sharded into 6 subdirectories to run in parallel.
+Since these tests take the longest in our nightly pipeline, they are sharded into subdirectories to run in parallel.

-If you are adding a new test, choose any subdirectory, trying to keep them roughly uniformly distributed by runtime duration.
+If you are adding a new test, check the nightly build to identify the parallel job that is currently the shortest and add the test to that subdir.